Chapter 3 - Printfil configuration

 corresponding PDF file will be created as c:\spool\printfil.pdf

-After the file name you
+After the file name, you

-can optionally insert a parameter (.T. or .F.), separated by a "pipe"
+can optionally insert a parameter, separated by a "pipe" ("|" , ascii 124).
+It can contain:

-("|" , ascii 124), to open the newly created PDF file by using the
+- .T. - Open the newly created PDF file by using the standard PDF reader

 EXAMPLES